Do Baby Wipes Have Chemicals?

 by Coterie Team

-Diaper wipes often contain various chemicals, and it can be difficult for even the most careful parent to translate ingredient lists, particularly when they use scientific and technical names to characterize the contents.
+Diaper wipes often contain various chemicals and not all chemicals are harmful (even water is a chemical!).
+It can be difficult for even the most careful parent to translate ingredient lists, particularly when they use scientific and technical names to characterize the contents.

-While many moms and dads will appreciate that the best baby wipes should avoid any toxins or chemicals that have the potential to cause irritation and sore skin, we know that differentiating between naturally occurring vitamins and synthetic chemicals is not always straightforward.
+While many moms and dads will appreciate that premium baby wipes should avoid potential toxins or chemicals that have the potential to cause irritation, we know that differentiating between naturally occurring and synthetic chemicals is not always straightforward.
+Not all synthetic chemicals are harmful, and some can be very beneficial.

 Today, we'll look at the ingredients excluded from The Wipe, our premium baby wipe product engineered to impeccable skin safety standards, and clarify what each component you might see on a pack of baby wipes really means.